 AKG: My first steps were in a tea garden, so my first memory begins there.
 Apart from that both my grandfather and father were excellent tea makers.
 I learned a lot from them regarding the art of tea making.
 There were days of tea tasting which would numb and coat the tongue by the end of the day, but they would remind me there was no shortcut.
 To know tea better one needs to taste it.
-My father taught me well regarding the various machinery in the factory down to the processes.
+My father taught me well about the various machinery in the factory down to the processes.
 The pieces of machinery were all imported and required intimate knowledge, having my father there to guide me through the nuances of aspects like withering and treatment as per flush time was always a gift.

 Question: You went on to create the famous Darjeeling muscatels.
 Can you tell us how that came about?

 AKG: Around 1985 I was transferred to Castleton tea estate as a senior assistant.
-It was there where I created the first batch of muscatels.
+It was there that I created the first batch of muscatels.
 My time in Singbulli and Thurbo had given me the experience of segregating quality sections of the plantations and grading harvests.
 In the second flush of 1985, I created a batch of orthodox chinary which had remarkable flavors.
 When it went to the auction house, it broke all records and created a new one.
 It sold at Rs.583, a monumental figure, and only a week later it went on to create another record by selling at Rs.
 1460.
 The tea went on to be savored by the former Emperor of Japan, Hirohito.
 That discovery was remarkable, the flavor still lingers in my mouth and I cannot compare the taste and quality now.
 From then on high flavored teas of the second flush have been called muscatels.

 Question: What led you to choose the particular nomenclature of ‘muscatels’?